NeuShore/docs.neushore.dev/docs/Developers/Addons/first-party.md

 ---

-First party addons refer strictly to addons that are created and published by the BrayanBot maintainers.
+First party addons refer strictly to addons that are created and published by the Proxima maintainers.

 The current list of First Party Addons include: